Foodscaping, Hidden Truths about Beautiful landscaping in Kenya

-What is food scaping?
-Food scaping is the practice of incorporating edible plants into landscaping design.
+Foodscaping is the practice of incorporating edible plants into landscaping design.
 It involves designing outdoor spaces, such as yards, parks, and community gardens, with the dual purpose of producing food and creating aesthetically pleasing environments.

-There are many benefits for you to consider food scaping.
 It allows you to grow your own fresh, healthy, and organic food while also creating a beautiful outdoor space.
-It also promotes biodiversity and supports local ecosystems by incorporating native plants and reducing the use of synthetic fertilizers and pesticides other reasons why you consider foodscaping in your kitchen garden are;
+It also promotes biodiversity and supports local ecosystems by incorporating native plants and reducing the use of synthetic fertilizers and pesticides.

 • Environmental benefits; Foodscaping is a way to produce food, reduce carbon footprint and create a beautiful environment.
 It also helps to reduce food waste, as we can easily harvest what we need and use it right away.

-How to start your food scape?
+How to start your Edible ornamentals Garden?

 foodscaping

-Foodscaping incorporates gardening and landscaping principles to create an outdoor space that is both productive and aesthetically pleasing.
 Below we will give you factors to consider while you want to establish one.
 Besides, you will learn the key steps to start and run it.

 To start a foodscape, first, identify the space you have available and the amount of sunlight it receives throughout the day.
 This will help you determine the types of plants that will thrive in your garden.
+The following are factors to consider before you can start your edible landscape garden.

 Consider incorporating a variety of fruits, vegetables, herbs, and edible flowers.
 These can be planted in raised beds, containers, or incorporated into existing landscaping.